BrightspaceUI/core/components/collapsible-panel/README.md

 ### Keyboard behaviour

-When the component receives focus, the entire clickable area receives an outline.
-When collapsed, this is the entire panel.
-When expanded, this is only the header.
+On focus, a focus ring (blue border) goes around the clickable area of the component.
+When collapsed, this area is the entire panel; when expanded, it's only the header.

 Any focusable actions placed in the `actions` slot will receive focus after the panel recevies focus.
 The open/close icon beside the `actions` slot looks like a button, but is an indicator of component state.
 It will not receive focus like a typical button.